-2.2 What responsibilities, if any, do shareholders have as regards the corporate governance of their corporate entity/entities?
+2.2 What responsibilities, if any, do shareholders have as regards to the corporate governance of the corporate entity/entities in which they are invested?

 The shareholders do not have an obligation to promote the interests of the company.
 Thus, the shareholders are not obliged to attend the general meetings of the company, and the shareholders do not have a duty to vote for or against specific proposals at such meetings.
 However, there is legal basis for holding shareholders liable in damages for losses caused to the company, to other shareholders or to third parties as a result of acts or omissions by a shareholder carried out with intent or gross negligence.